Of course you know how to look at leaves! Or do you?

 The scenic drive is the classic way to see the leaves, and the Whiteface Region has some spectacular choices.
 Route 86 between Lake Placid and Wilmington has towering cliffs along the Ausable River.

-The Whiteface Mountain gondola, which offers 360 degrees of glassed-in views, gets slowed down for a gorgeous ride up Little Whiteface.
-It's a fine way to see more colorful acres.
+The Whiteface Mountain gondola, which offers 360-degree views, is a gorgeous ride to the 3, 676-foot Little Whiteface.
+It's a fine way to see more colorful acres, and there's a viewing deck once you get to the top.

 Both the gondola and the highway have delightful cafes for lunch.

-If your goal is lots of forest, choose from a wonderful range of hiking trails.
-There are some beautiful ones at the Adirondack Wildlife Refuge, where they have a 10 a.m.
+If your goal is to experience the forest, choose from a wonderful range of hiking trails.
+There are some beautiful trails at the Adirondack Wildlife Refuge, where they have a 10 a.m.
 Wolf Walk most days.
-Visit the raptors, foxes, and other animals who are unable to be returned to the wild, and now act as wildlife ambassadors.
+Visit the rescued raptors, foxes, and other animals who now act as wildlife ambassadors.

 Then explore the nature trails on the property.